wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-intro/includes/embed-power-bi-content.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot shows the Sample dropdown list set to Tile.
 The Embedded mode dropdown list is set to View mode and is disabled.](../media/explore-our-apis-tile-view-mode.png)

-The map tile is embedded, and you can hover the cursor over states to reveal a tooltip.
+The map tile is embedded, and you can hover the cursor over any state to reveal a tooltip.

 ## Q&A